shahabbai/3D_Pointcloud/README.md

 # 3d_pointcloud
-Create a 3d point cloud with Horn Schunck algorithm
+Create a 3D points cloud with Horn Schunck algorithm

-A simple way to create 3d point cloud with just 2 frames
+A simple way to create 3D points cloud with just 2 frames

 ## Demo